elastic/apm/specs/agents/sanitization.md

 the value it has replaced.
 The replacement string SHOULD be `[REDACTED]`.

 Fields that MUST be sanitized are:
-- HTTP Request and Response headers (except [HTTP/2 pseudo-headers](https://datatracker.ietf.org/doc/html/rfc7540#section-8.1.2.3) which SHOULD NOT be redacted), and
+- HTTP Request and Response headers (except [HTTP/2 pseudo-headers](https://datatracker.ietf.org/doc/html/rfc7540#section-8.1.2.3) which SHOULD NOT be redacted),
-- form fields in an `application/x-www-form-urlencoded` request body.
+- form fields in an `application/x-www-form-urlencoded` request body, and
+- HTTP Request cookies.

+Additionally, if cookie headers are parsed into name/value pairs and reported to APM Server via the agent (for example, `transaction.context.request.cookies`), the values of these pairs MUST be sanitized and the cookie header removed or redacted.

 The query string and other captured request bodies (such as `application/json`) SHOULD NOT be sanitized.